Is Compounded Semaglutide Safe? Complete Safety & Efficacy Guide

 Is Compounded Semaglutide Safe?

-Yes, compounded semaglutide is safe when obtained from FDA-registered 503B compounding pharmacies.
+Yes, compounded semaglutide is safe when obtained from a state-licensed sterile compounding pharmacy that compounds under USP <797> standards.
 It contains the same active ingredient as Ozempic/Wegovy, follows strict quality standards, and is FDA-permitted during drug shortages.
-Choose 503B facilities over 503A for highest safety standards.
+Trimi partners with 503A community sterile compounding pharmacies that test every batch.

 The Short Answer

-Yes, compounded semaglutide is safe when obtained from FDA-registered 503B compounding pharmacies.
+Yes, compounded semaglutide is safe when obtained from a state-licensed sterile compounding pharmacy that compounds under USP <797> standards.
 It uses the same active ingredient as Ozempic and Wegovy, follows strict quality standards, and has been used successfully by thousands of patients.
 The FDA permits compounding during drug shortages to ensure patient access to essential medications.

 What Is Compounded Semaglutide?